Skip to content

 You can set transcription_settings anywhere meeting_settings is accepted:

-transcription_settings has two fields:
+The language hints in transcription_settings are two fields:

 The simplest valid object just declares the expected languages: